Guardian-Global/guardianchain-app/replit.md

 ## Overview

 GuardianChain is a sovereign Web3 infrastructure for time-locked proof, grief-score yield, and capsule monetization.
-The platform enables users to mint Veritas Capsules, earn $GTT yield based on GriefScore™, and submit legacy, trauma, or testimony capsules.
-Users can replay, verify, and unlock time-sealed capsules through an integrated Veritas Certificate Engine.
-The project aims to provide institutional-grade memory infrastructure for sealing truth and unlocking value through blockchain technology and AI-powered verification systems.
+It allows users to mint Veritas Capsules, earn $GTT yield based on GriefScore™, and submit legacy, trauma, or testimony.
+The platform enables replay, verification, and unlocking of time-sealed capsules via an integrated Veritas Certificate Engine.
+The project's vision is to establish institutional-grade memory infrastructure for sealing truth and unlocking value through blockchain technology and AI-powered verification systems, with a focus on expansion into the Base Network for ultra-low fee transactions.

-**MAJOR UPDATE - August 3rd, 2025:** Successfully completed comprehensive Base Network expansion with GTT airdrop portal, multi-chain capsule filtering, and complete deployment infrastructure.
-Platform now supports ultra-low fee transactions on Coinbase's Base network alongside existing Polygon integration.

-**ARCHITECTURE SUPERIORITY CONFIRMED - August 3rd, 2025:** Analyzed additional NextAuth code patterns and confirmed GuardianChain's Replit Auth + Express system is vastly superior.
-Enhanced PWA manifest with GTT Vault shortcut, renamed legacy capsule browser to avoid confusion with advanced yield vault system, and eliminated all inferior legacy authentication files.
-Current system features 10x more sophisticated authentication, 5x better vault mechanics, and enterprise-grade UI/UX.

-**ENHANCED VOICE AND AI INTEGRATION - August 3rd, 2025:** Successfully integrated superior voice transcription, emotion analytics, and AI composition tools.
-Created 3 professional-grade enhanced components: EnhancedVoiceCapsuleRecorder.tsx (advanced voice recording with AI analysis), EnhancedEmotionHeatmap.tsx (community emotion visualization), and EnhancedCapsuleAIComposer.tsx (GPT-4o powered content generation).
-Added comprehensive API infrastructure with voice-analysis.ts and capsule-composer.ts server endpoints.
-Removed 9 inferior extracted components while maintaining zero LSP errors and GuardianChain's enterprise-grade architecture standards.

-**COMPLETE NOTARIZATION & ENHANCED UI SYSTEM - August 3rd, 2025:** Built comprehensive blockchain notarization system with TruthNotarization.sol smart contract, legal-grade PDF certificate generation, and public Explorer at /explorer route.
-Implemented enhanced navigation system with tier-based access control, advanced dashboard metrics with real-time achievements, and sophisticated capsule workflow with AI-powered truth analysis.
-Added complete API infrastructure for notarization, truth genome analysis, and truth network visualization.
-System now provides enterprise-grade UI/UX with quantum-themed design, multi-step workflows, and professional verification capabilities.

-**COMPREHENSIVE START PAGE & TRUTH NET COMPLETION - August 3rd, 2025:** Successfully created comprehensive Start page explaining GuardianChain's core concepts as "Library of Alexandria - fireproof, tamper-proof, uncancellable" with quantum-themed design, interactive sections covering capsules, GTT yield, AI verification, and sovereignty.
-Completed full Truth Net system with real-time global visualization, animated canvas, advanced filtering, analytics dashboard, and live metrics.
-Added DisclaimerBlock component with legal and protocol information.
-Both systems fully integrated into navigation with enhanced UI/UX and zero LSP errors.

-**COMPLETE ENHANCEMENT BUNDLE INTEGRATION - August 3rd, 2025:** Successfully integrated all enhancement bundles from provided zip files.
-Added comprehensive redemption portal with quantum-themed UI at /redeem route, advanced DAO vault disbursement system with weekly distribution mechanics, sophisticated validator rewards tracking with tier-based incentives, complete capsule backup/restore capabilities with encryption and verification, DAO incentives and governance system with multi-program support, and professional archive certificate generation with PDF/PNG/SVG formats.
-Enhanced server API with 15+ new endpoints for redemption, DAO vault management, validator rewards, backup operations, incentive programs, and certificate generation.
-Created enterprise-grade CLI tools for validator reward tracking and comprehensive export capabilities.

 ## User Preferences